master-class / film screening

 Cinergy talk will be held in English and the entry is free of charge.

-Erdély worked as a cinematographer on films by Kornéla Mundruczó (Johanna, Delta, Frankestein Project).
+Erdély worked as a cinematographer on films by Kornéla Mundruczó (Johanna, Delta, Frankenstein Project).
 He shot American independent film "James White", Mexican thriller "Miss Bala" or British TV mini-series Southcliffe directed by Sean Durkin.
 Probably the most famous film is "Son of Saul" by László Nemes which has received much critical praise for its visual journey.
-Their another film "Sunset" is in Czech cinemas now.
+Their other film "Sunset" is in Czech cinemas now.

-(Christopher Abbott) is a troubled twenty-something trying to stay afloat in a frenzied New York City.
+Christopher Abbott is a troubled twenty-something trying to stay afloat in a frenzied New York City.
 He retreats further into a self-destructive, hedonistic lifestyle, but as his mother (Cynthia Nixon) battles a serious illness James is forced to take control of his life.
 The film was directed by writer-director-producer Josh Mond (Borderline Films) with an intimate visual style.
 It premiered at Sundance Film Festival 2014 where it was the winner of the "Best of Next" Audience Award.
-James White is a confident and closely observed debut that explores and lead into deep, affecting places while still maintaining its fragile humanity.
+James White is a confident and closely observed debut that explores and leads into deep, affecting places while still maintaining its fragile humanity.